 Synthetic replication may increase the counterparty risk of the sub-fund.

-For any replication method, core derivatives are used for hedging and / or efficient portfolio management as long as the conditions set out in Appendix 2 of Book I are met.
+Derivatives instruments may be used for hedging purposes and / or efficient portfolio management and / or investment purposes as long as the conditions set out in Appendix 2 of Book I are met.